ModelOriented/treeshap/README.md

 ## Setting reference dataset

 Dataset used as a reference for calculating SHAP values is stored in unified model representation object.
-It can be set any ime using `set_reference_dataset` function.
+It can be set any time using `set_reference_dataset` function.

 ``` r